 ClearIAS.com: What was your interview dress?

-Light blue shirt, dark grey pants and striped dark blue tie.
+Light blue shirt, dark gray pants, and striped dark blue tie.

 ClearIAS.com: Who was the Chairman of the board you faced?
 How long was the interview?